ChavisManzoniLab/MAS/docs/usage.rst

-Launch MAS GUI (Graphical User Interface)
+MAS GUI (Graphical User Interface)
 ==============

 To open the environment, use